RobertGoellinger/ImageRefiner/README.md

 If you do not stick to this scheme the code will not work correctly!

 ## Developer
 Developed by Robert Goellinger, RWTH Aachen University.
-Issues or requests can be submitted by email to `robert.goellinger@rwth-aachen.de`.
+Issues or requests can be submitted by opening a new issue on github.
 Please make sure to include your log-file for analysis of the underlying problems.

 ## Cite as:
 Robert Goellinger (2021), ImageRefiner - A Matlab Toolbox for refining nephrological images, RWTH Aachen University

 ## Resources
-1. Luke Winslow (2021). log4m - A powerful and simple logger for matlab (https://www.mathworks.com/matlabcentral/fileexchange/37701-log4m-a-powerful-and-simple-logger-for-matlab), MATLAB Central File Exchange.
+1. Winslow, L.;  log4m - A powerful and simple logger for matlab (https://www.mathworks.com/matlabcentral/fileexchange/37701-log4m-a-powerful-and-simple-logger-for-matlab), MATLAB Central File Exchange.
 Retrieved January 7, 2021.
-2. Gamma, Helm, Johnson & Vlissides (1994).
-Design Patterns published by Addison Wesley
-3. "Gli1+ Pericyte Loss Induces Capillary Rarefaction and Proximal Tubular Injury" by Rafael Kramann et al.
+2. Kramann, R.; Wongboonsin, J.; Chang-Panesso, M.; Machado, F.; Humphreys, B.; Gli1+ Pericyte Loss Induces Capillary Rarefaction and Proximal Tubular Injury; Journal of the American Society of Nephrology;